adelolmo/hd-idle/README.md

     ata-WDC_WD50EZRX-
     usb-WD_My_Book_1140_

-hdparm on the other hand was able to stop always the three drives without any problems.
+[hdparm](https://en.wikipedia.org/wiki/Hdparm) on the other hand was able to stop always the three drives without any problems.
 It uses `ATA` api calls to do the job.
-So my idea was to replicate hdparm's api call and add it to hd-idle itself.
+So my idea was to replicate `hdparm`'s api call and add it to `hd-idle` itself.

 ## Install

-There are various ways of installing hd-idle
+There are various ways of installing `hd-idle`

 ### Precompiled binaries